 The New Testament never calls Jesus “Savior and Lord,” it always calls him “Lord and Savior.”
 This is the divine order.
 Experientially, we first come to Christ as Savior then later get to know Him as Lord.
 The emphasis of the New Testament is upon his Lordship.
-Savior occurs 16 times in the New Testament but Lord occurs 663 times.
-All four occurrences of “Lord and Savior” occur in 2 Peter.
+Savior occurs 16 times in the New Testament, but Lord occurs 663 times.
+All four occurrences of “Lord and Savior” appear in 2 Peter.

 “For so an entrance will be supplied to you abundantly into the everlasting kingdom of our Lord and Savior Jesus Christ” (2 Peter 1:11).

 “For if, after they have escaped the pollutions of the world through the knowledge of the Lord and Savior Jesus Christ, they are again entangled in them and overcome, the latter end is worse for them than the beginning” (2 Peter 2:20).